-- 1. develop competencies in strategic issues associated with organisations; - develop an understanding of fundamental concepts and principles for the various business and public disciplines; - 3. enhance students' managerial skills through a commitment to an on-going managerial development; and - 4. encourage students to think broadly and bridge gaps between theories and the actual practice of effective management. - 5.
-This programme will enable students to gain relevant knowledge and skills and develop a deeper understanding of their particular specialisation.
+- e) develop competencies in strategic issues associated with organisations; - f) develop an understanding of fundamental concepts and principles for the various business and public disciplines; - g) enhance students' managerial skills through a commitment to an ongoing managerial development; and - h) encourage students to think broadly and bridge gaps between theories and the actual practice of effective management. - i) This programme will enable students to gain relevant knowledge and skills and develop a deeper understanding of their particular specialisation.
 In addition to the taught modules, a student must complete a research project or assignement project of a limited scope on a topic selected to permit the student to use knowledge, theory and research skills obtained in classroom learning in an applied setting related to the individual's employment, interest or community.

-- a) Applicants wishing to apply must complete and submit an application form. - b) A person shall not be admitted as an applicant for the diploma unless he/she: - i) is a graduate of this university or another university or equivalent tertiary institution recognised by senate for that purpose; or - has satisfied the Senate by means of such test as may be prescribed by the school of Business and Governance Admissions Committee, that he/she has attained an equivalent level of competence for the purpose of study of this diploma; or - iii) has considerable work experience which will be assessed on the basis of career to date and on management potential.
-Such applicants may be admitted to the programme with the permission of the school of Business and Governance I Admissions Committee. - c) An applicant must satisfy the Senate that his/her qualifications are adequate preparation of the work prescribed for the diploma.
-The school of Business and Governance Admissions Committee may require an applicant whose qualifications it considers inadequate to complete an additional course or courses, prior to, or concurrently with, study for the diploma. - d) An applicant who does not have sufficient and appropriate background in statistics, computer technology, economics, financial management and accounting, research methodology and academic writing skills is expected to attend pre-diploma courses in the relevant course/s before the formal programme starts; - e) Applicants will be selected solely on the basis of merit, and, if need be, will be invited for a test or interview.
+- a) Applicants wishing to apply must complete and submit an application form. - b) A person shall not be admitted as an applicant for the diploma unless he/she:

+i) is a graduate of this university or another university or equivalent tertiary institution recognised by senate for that purpose; or ii) has satisfied the Senate by means of such test as may be prescribed by the NWU Business School Admissions Committee, that he/she has attained an equivalent level of competence for the purpose of study of this diploma; or iii) has considerable work experience which will be assessed on the basis of career to date and on management potential.
+Such applicants may be admitted to the programme with the permission of the NWU c) An applicant must satisfy the Senate that his/her qualifications are adequate preparation of the work prescribed for the diploma.
+The NWU Business School Admissions Committee may require an applicant whose qualifications it considers inadequate to complete an additional course or courses, prior to, or concurrently with, study for the diploma.